 The Girls of Joy Home by Casey Greer

-Follow the above link to be re-directed to Casey’s most-recent blog post.
+Follow the above link to be re-directed to Casey’s blog post.

 What & Who

-Since SCH doesn’t turn away children after they’ve ‘aged out’ of the adoption system at 16, they will never be made to leave.
+Since SCH doesn’t turn away children after they’ve ‘aged out’ of international adoption at 16, they will never be made to leave.
 However, this incurs a cost, as some children may never be able to live on their own.

 By joining a sponsorship team, you tell a girl that she matters.
 That her life matters.
 That she deserves more than the basic necessities required for life.
 That she will always have clean water, healthy food, an education at her personal level, loving caregivers, access to medical care and therapies if/when needed, and so much more.